 - Gain confidence and skills in initiating preventative conversations.

 - Identify risky behaviours or situations and know where to seek help.

 - Know how to get help if a child is at risk after sharing an image.

 Further advice is available from the services shown below:

 The NSPCC is complementing the ChildLine initiative by providing advice to parents and carers on what they can do to advise and support their children in relation to “sexting.”
 Many children and young people are more savvy about internet and mobile phone technology than their parents, so the advice, posted on the NSPCC website, will enable parents to take action.

 The NSPCC has produced a guide to assist parents talk with children about the dangers and legalities surrounding sexting, empowering them to say no to requests.
-Access to the guide can be found here

 The Lucy Faithful Foundation is the only UK-wide charity focused solely on reducing the risk of children being sexually abused and exploited and as part of their work they offer support for parents whose children have been affected by these issues.

 Their guide is aimed at supporting parents whose children have already got into trouble online – helping them to understand what has happened, why and how parents can talk to their children and get further support.
 Download: What's The Problem?

 This looks at three key issues: